v4nbrisen0/vulnMgmt/README.md

 <h2>Description</h2>
-Demonstrate the difference between a credential and non-credential scan.
-Install deprecated software to view how a credentialed scan changes before and after deprecated software.
-Remediate vulnerabilities and another scan to view how many vulnerabilities are left. <br /> <br /> I wanted to operate within the vulnerability scanning and remediation parts of the vulnerability management lifecycle.
+I wanted to operate within the vulnerability scanning and remediation parts of the vulnerability management lifecycle.
 In this lab, I setup a Windows 10 VM with VMware Workstation to scan with Nessus Essentials.
 I ran a basic non-credential network scan on the Windows 10 VM to view the types of vulnerabilities that Nessus would find.
+Next, I ran a credentialed scan on the same Windows 10 VM.
+The only changes that I made to the VM were the settings that Tenable recommended in order to run a successul credential scan.
+I added my VM's username and password to the network scan settings and launched the scan again.
+In order to test how many vulnerabilities Nessus Essentials could find, I also installed a deprecated version of Firefox on my VM and launched the scan.
+I wanted to start the remediation process now that I have plenty of vulnerabilities to fix.
+I uninstalled Firefox and updated Windows 10 to clear out all of the critical vulnerabilities.
+I prioritized the critical vulnerabilities because it was easy to remediate all of them with low effort and impact to the VM.
 <br />